-\paragraph{Manifold Impacts on Accuracy} From Figure \ref{fig:attack-logloss}, it is clear the attack success rate is only hindered by 24.39\% when the PCA technique is used with half of its principal components. \citet{bhagoji2018enhancing} proposed that PCA should increase robustness because PCA removing the high variance components should eliminate the features that adversaries can easily take advantage of.
-However, as \citet{carlini2017adversarial}, already showed this is not consistent given a convolutional neural network and it seems it is also not consistent with our recurrent neural network.
-This is only consistent in the case when the input embedding dimensionality approaches the intrinsic dimensionality.
-Given the intrinsic dimensionality reached with PCA 50\%, the codimension is minimized resulting in the most restricted number of directions for the adversary to take advantage.
+From Figure \ref{fig:attack-logloss}, it is clear the attack success rate is only hindered by 24.39\% when the PCA technique is used with half of its principal components. \citet{bhagoji2018enhancing} proposed that PCA should consistently increase robustness because PCA removing the high variance components should eliminate the features that adversaries can easily take advantage of.
+However, as \citet{carlini2017adversarial} already showed this is not consistent given a convolutional neural network and, for our evaluation, it seems it is may not always consistent with our recurrent neural network.

 The other PCA techniques using 27\% and 81\% of the principal components did not perform as well once the perturbation budget exceeded $\epsilon = 0.1$.
 Particularly, using only 27\% of the principal components results losing too many dimensions which can in turn reduce the manifold coverage for the dataset.
-The lack of coverage makes it is much easier for an adversary to find an example far away from the data manifold \citep{feinman2017detecting}.
-This can happen easily in practice since high training/testing accuracy does not imply high accuracy/coverage of the data manifold \citep{khoury2018geometry}.
-On the contrary, when using 81\% of the principal components, there is high codimension resulting in relatively more directions normal to the manifold and directly contributing to a more efficient attack.
+This lack of coverage makes it is much easier for an adversary to find an example far away from the data manifold \cite{feinman2017detecting}.
+This can happen easily in practice since high training/testing accuracy does not imply high accuracy/coverage of the data manifold \cite{khoury2018geometry}.
+On the other hand, when using 81\% of the principal components, there is high codimension resulting in relatively more directions normal to the manifold and directly contributing to a more efficient attack.
 Thus, we can conclude that an optimal codimension exists in datasets such that the vulnerabilities presented are minimized.

-The feature selection techniques behaved similarly as expected given both techniques selected a majority of the same features.
-The lack of mapping to a lower dimension prevented the feature selection techniques to approximate the intrinsic dimension as well as PCA.
-In both cases, since no mapping occurs and a majority of the features are removed, the model contains high codimension and a lack of manifold coverage relative to the component-based techniques.
-As a result, feature selection allows for an efficient adversarial attack through all tested perturbation budgets.
-However, since random forest selection closer approximates the intrinsic dimension, the attack success rate differs to low variance selection by approximately 10\%.
+The feature selection techniques behaved similarly (as expected) given both techniques selected a majority of the same features.
+In both cases, since no mapping to a lower dimension occurs and a majority of the features are removed, the model contains high codimension and a lack of manifold coverage relative to the dimensionality reduction.
+As a result, feature selection aids an efficient adversarial attack through all tested perturbation budgets.